zacanger/niddesa/text/generated-translations/mahaniddesa/03-sinhala-amazon.md

-(iii) Anriya DhamamaSkills are the relics of which the masses are competent Competent Institutions Competent Competent Competents Competent Competent Main Competent Indirectly Competent Power This is due to the fact that Nirvana is competent, which is competent in the field of competent bodies.
+(iii) Anriya DhamamaSkills are the relics of which the masses are competent Competent Institutions Competent Competent Competents Competent Competent Main Competent Indirectly Competent Power This is due to the fact that Nibbana is competent, which is competent in the field of competent bodies.
 Skill said: This doctrine was innate.
 This doctrine of the Lady Not.
 This doctrine was the youngest.
 This doctrine is not of the Pandits.
 This doctrine Away.
 Thus said this doctrine is not of men.
 Thus the saw.